SenseLogic/PHOENIX/README.md

 Lightweight language and template engine which compiles to PHP.

-## Features
+## Description

-* More concise and readable syntax than standard PHP.
-* Watches file modifications for instant recompilation.
-* Very easy debugging and integration with existing code.
+Phoenix is a lightweight language and template engine which allows to program PHP web servers with a more concise and readable syntax.

+It automatically watches file modifications for instant compilation, and the generated code is identical to handcrafted code, so it is very easy to integrate with existing code.

 ## Sample